Radiology-Morrison-lab-UCSF/DBS_fMRI_prediction/README.md

 # fMRI-DBS_Analysis_DM

-The script of fMRI biomarker extraction for David's PD DBS project.
+Repo Contents:

-The .xlsx file contains the most up-do-date master spreadsheet for patients' clinical data used in the analysis.
+DBS-fMRI.py --> The script of fMRI biomarker extraction for David's PD DBS project. dataOCT.xlsx --> The most up-to-date master spreadsheet for patients' clinical data used in the analysis. mappin2.xlsx --> The mapping from patient ID to CONN ID